 – And you’re tired of waiting on other people to start your dream to travel.

 These were all of my reasons when I first started.
 But likewise I had many fears and self-doubts too, such as “Will I be able to get around by myself?”
-“Will I have to eat dinner all alone? “”What if I get into a bad situation and have no one to help me out?”
+“Will I have to eat alone? “”What if I get into a bad situation and have no one to help me out?”